Establish a strategy and business model which promote long-term value for shareholders

 Maintain the Board as a well-functioning, balanced team led by the chair.

-The Board is made of up three Executive Directors and three independent Non-executive Directors, including the Chairman, Mark Abrahams.
+The Board is made of up three Executive Directors and four independent Non-executive Directors, including the Chairman, Mark Abrahams.
 Meetings are open and constructive, with every Director participating fully.
 Meetings take place at our various sites or through ‘virtual’ meetings using platforms such as Microsoft Teams or Zoom.
 Face-to- face meetings are preferable as they allow the Board to see different operating facilities and meet other employees.
 The Chairman is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role.
 The Chairman is also responsible for creating the right Board dynamic and for ensuring that all-important matters, in particular strategic decisions, receive adequate time and attention at Board meetings.
 The Executive Directors are responsible for the day-to-day running of the business and developing corporate strategy, while the Non-executive Directors are tasked with constructively challenging the decisions of Executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.
 The Non-executive Directors give informal advice to the Executives between meetings and devote sufficient time to be effective in this regard.
 The Board meets regularly during the year as planned, as well as ad-hoc meetings relating to such matters that arise from time to time; a calendar of meetings and principal matters to be discussed is agreed at the beginning of each year.
 Board papers are circulated the week before meetings, allowing time for full consideration and necessary clarifications before the meetings.
 Board reports from the Executive team are also circulated to the Board in months when there is no formal Board meeting to ensure continuity and transparency in activity in the business.
 Board dinners are held from time to time to allow broader discussion and development of effective Board relations in an informal environment.
 The Group has effective procedures in place to monitor and deal with conflicts of interest.
 The Board is aware of the other commitments and interests of its Directors.
 Changes to these commitments and interests are reported to and, where appropriate, agreed with the rest of the Board.
 The Board has appointed an outsourced Company Secretary from March 2023.
 The Company Secretary is responsible for ensuring that Board procedures are followed and that the Group complies with all applicable rules, regulations and obligations governing its operation.
 If required, the Directors are entitled to take independent legal advice and, if the Board is informed in advance, the cost of such advice will be reimbursed by the Group.

 Ensure that between them the Directors have the necessary up-to-date experience, skills and capabilities.